Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 5. Check for Different Airports

 You should always be in the habit of clicking the little box that says search surrounding airports.
 That’s a happy little box that will end up saving you a ton.
-Airlines might be running promotions on a new connection, or the more common one you’ll see…. the bigger the airport the cheaper the tickets.
+Airlines might be running promotions on a new connection or there may be regional airlines that fly to smaller cities that you don’t normally think of.

 6. Always Use a Airline Credit Card